Contentful alternatives in 2026: A guide for enterprise teams

 Is there a free alternative to Contentful?

 Yes.
 Strapi’s self-hosted Community Edition is free with no content type, locale, entry, or admin user limits.
 WordPress is also free and open-source at the core, with no licensing fees at any tier.
-Both require self-managed infrastructure.
-Cloud-hosted options for both introduce costs.
+Drupal is free and GPL-licensed.
+All three require self-managed infrastructure.
+Cloud-hosted options introduce costs.

 Why do companies leave Contentful?

-Pricing that scales with users, locales, API calls, and spaces simultaneously, driving costs up as organizations grow.
+Four reasons come up most consistently in G2 reviews.
+Pricing that scales with users, locales, API calls, and spaces simultaneously.
 Content-type limits that surface as architectural ceilings mid-project.
-No GraphQL mutation support, limiting teams to read-only GraphQL.
-And Rich Text output that requires substantial custom frontend rendering logic.
+No GraphQL mutation support.
+And Rich Text output that requires substantial custom front-end rendering logic.

 What is the best Contentful alternative for enterprise?